 Many standard Ring Road itineraries also include a day in West Iceland, an area a bit in between Snaefellsnes Peninsula and Reykjavik.
 With just 10 days in Iceland and doing the entire Ring Road, we recommend Trollaskagi Peninsula (see day 7) instead of this area, but if you have a day extra, you could definitely add it here.

 In that case, stay in Borgarnes town or e.g. Icelandair Hotel Hamar on day 9 of this trip.
 Then on day 10, visit Deildartunguhver, the largest hot spring in Europe (not for swimming), Hraunfossar and Barnafoss waterfalls, and – if you are into history and Icelandic sagas, you may want to check out the Snorrastofa museum, the medieval research institute in Reykholt.

 In this area, you can also take a tour of a man-made ice cave at Langjökull glacier, and the largest lava cave in Iceland, Víðgelmir.
-The complete tour of both these places is usually available as a day trip from Reykjavik, but you can also just visit the Vidgelmir lava cave or the Langjokull glacier separately.
+You can visit the Vidgelmir lava cave or the Langjokull glacier separately.

 TIP: Don’t miss the recently opened Krauma Geothermal Baths in Reykholt.

 As you can see, there are so many nice places that you could add to your Ring Road itinerary if you have more time!
 But if you are visiting Iceland for the first time, have about 10 days, and want to see the musts along Iceland’s Ring Road, then this itinerary is truly one of the best ways to do that.

 Iceland Ring Road Itinerary on the Map